Zulu Movie Review

 The soundtrack and score of Zulu play a vital role in enhancing the storytelling and establishing the cultural context of the film.
 The music serves as a bridge between the characters and their heritage, immersing the audience in the cultural backdrop of the story.
 The carefully selected songs and original score contribute to the emotional resonance of the film.

-See also Blade Runner Movie Review
+See also 96 Hours Movie

 Screenplay and Dialogue